WeblateOrg/weblate/docs/admin/config.rst

 MT_MYMEMORY_KEY
 ---------------

-MyMemory access key for private translation memory, use together with :setting:`MT_MYMEMORY_USER`.
+MyMemory access key for private translation memory, use it with :setting:`MT_MYMEMORY_USER`.

 .. seealso::